 Beyond Ethereum: List of PoS Coins

 The first project to try this method was Peercoin (PPCoin).
 Others since have included Nxt, BlackCoin, Qora, NuShares, Nav Coin, and ShadowCash.
 Ethereum has publicly committed to a long-term switch to PoS to deal with the sheer number of transactions on its network. while Cardano is working on PoS through its Ouroboros protocol.
 Metahash splits coins 50-40-10: 50 percent to coin owners, 40 percent to network server owners, and 10 percent to active wallet owners.
 NXT requires forgers to have at least 1,000 NTX coins – the greater the balance, the faster the confirmation times.
 But these approaches are inefficient.
-EOS uses a variety called “delegated proof-of-stake” (DPoS).

-The Disadvantages of Current PoS
+The Disadvantages of PoS in its Current Form

 It also makes PoS networks vulnerable to so-called “51% attacks.”
 If any one player or one consortium can take control of a simple majority of a given token, the network completely loses its decentralization.